 We received feedback suggesting that we clearly disclose how our compensation policy aligns with the interests of shareholders, which we have endeavored to do at the beginning of this "Compensation Discussion and Analysis" section.
 These shareholders expressed their support for the heavy emphasis our senior executive compensation program places on performance, with one shareholder specifically complimenting the use of the company's TSR relative to that of the Russell 2000 as a substantial factor in determining the number of shares the CEO and COO ultimately realize under equity awards granted to them.
 Because we recognize that shareholder advisory services and others believe that stock price and TSR should be a principal measure of achievement, we use stock price and TSR as the performance measures for equity grants to our CEO and COO, which also reflects our belief that a portion of compensation should be tied directly to growth in shareholder value; these equity awards are explained in greater detail on pages 48 to 51 below.
-We engaged in a dialogue noting that, while individual compensation levels for our most senior executives are high compared to that of the companies in our industrial peer group, based on data provided by Gallagher, the aggregate compensation of our corporate executive staff compares favorably with that of the companies in our industrial peer group (for additional information, see below under "Components of Compensation."
+We engaged in a dialogue noting that, while individual compensation levels for our most senior executives are high compared to that of the companies in our industrial peer group (for additional information, see below under "Components of Compensation."
 In particular, the shareholders with whom we spoke expressed:

-- $\ddot{\mathrm{u}}$ Support for the Company's operational performance and senior management - ü Support for the Company's approach to executive compensation, and its emphasis on performance-based compensation - ü Support for continued alignment incentives with both TSR and operational metrics
+- ü Support for the Company's operational performance and senior management - ü Support for the Company's approach to executive compensation, and its emphasis on performance-based compensation - ü Support for continued alignment incentives with both TSR and operational metrics